Department of Communication

 Drexel University’s Communication programs provide broad theoretical knowledge and practical, hands-on experience for countless careers in which communication skills are essential.
 Our graduates develop the foundational skills, industry connections and practical experience to position themselves at the forefront of the rapidly changing field of communication.

-Concentration in Public Relations (BA/BS)
+Public Relations (BA)

-Communication Concentration (BA)
+Communication & Media Studies (BA)

 The Minor in Communication equips students with skills that can easily be applied in any field they choose.
 Students can blend their interests by achieving a minor while completing their other degree requirements.
 The minor is designed to familiarize students with communication theory while providing training in print and electronic communication skills.

-Nonprofit Communication (Minor)
+Nonprofit Communication Minor